Paid-members only racism Will the Real Crazy Ones Please Stand Up Dismissing things we don’t like as ‘insane’ is doing the oppressors’ work for them.

 programming notes Featured We've Gone UNION, Baby!
 The Flytrap is partnering with the National Writers Union on freelancer policies.

-Paid-members only social media Deny, Defend, Depose, Slay: How Luigi Mangione Became a Thirst Trap Luigi Mangione almost sparked a grassroots rebellion against health insurance companies.
+social media Deny, Defend, Depose, Slay: How Luigi Mangione Became a Thirst Trap Luigi Mangione almost sparked a grassroots rebellion against health insurance companies.
 Instead, we got more stan culture.

 Paid-members only resistance to fascism The District of Abortion Washington, D.C.’s murky legal status could have a devastating ripple effect on abortion nationwide.